Jamal2IA/-Policy-and-valueiteration-implementation-for-winter-parking/README.md

 The policy and value iteration algorithms are on-model algorithm , which means it can only be used if the MDP is known .

-To use this code , you need to modelze the your MDP then change the states and actions space .
+To use this code , you need to model your MDP then change the states and actions space .